 - Punitive damages against the defendant and possibly their employer

-The sooner that you call, the sooner you may begin pursuing the financial relief that you may be entitled to receive.
-Speak with a Naperville cerebral palsy lawyer at the Birth Injury Lawyers Group today at (800) 222-9529.
+The sooner you call, the sooner you may begin pursuing the financial relief that you may be entitled to receive.
+Call Birth Injury Lawyers Group today.

 "We are committed to helping families who have suffered medical negligence."